Ah, carrot juice…

 They do add a strange taste and make your nice orange coloured carrot juice a little green so if that’s the reason you leave them off then, by all means, go ahead, just know they won’t do you any harm if you do leave them on.

-I chop them off because I don’t like the taste and put them in the compost alongside the pulp.
+I chop the tops off when I’m juicing carrots because I don’t like the taste and put them in the compost alongside the pulp.
 Check out these other uses for juice pulp by the way.

 Can masticating juicers juice carrots?

 They certainly can!
 I use my masticating juicer to make carrot juice all the time and it’s fine, you don’t need to get a centrifugal juicer or a twin gear juicer and I hope you haven’t tried to use a manual juicer to make your juice!
 I’d say they even make better quality juice because it hasn’t gotten heated up resulting in lost nutrition.